Preparing Your Child for School: Communication Skills That Matter

 Building Literacy Skills: The Academic Foundation

-But reading and writing aren’t subjects, they’re forms of communication that continue to be built on the foundation skills we’ve been talking about.
+However, reading and writing should not be viewed merely as subjects; instead, they are forms of communication that rely on the foundational skills we have previously discussed.
 Some children begin school with well-developed phonological awareness, vocabulary, and language comprehension skills; such children are well on their way to becoming successful readers.

-Our literacy programs are not all about letter recognition and phonics.
+Our literacy programme is not just about letter recognition or phonics.
 We focus on comprehension skills, building a narrative and the ability to talk about books and stories.
 We teach kids that reading is about meaning — not just drilling the sounds of letters.

 When to Seek Support: Recognising the Signs